numba/numba-mlir/doc/newlangref.md

 ## Motivation

-Current low-level Kernel API is too verbose not very convenient for fast prototyping.
+Current low-level Kernel API is too verbose and not very convenient for fast prototyping.
 Current high-level APIs (array API and prange), on the other hand, provide too little low level control over GPU execution.